cocos/cocos-engine/EngineErrorMap.md

 ### 6015

-_ccsg.ParticleSystem.setDisplayFrame(): QuadParticle only supports SpriteFrames with no offsets
+cc.ParticleSystem.setDisplayFrame(): QuadParticle only supports SpriteFrames with no offsets

 ### 6016

 <!-- DEPRECATED -->
-_ccsg.ParticleSystem._allocMemory(): Memory should not be allocated when not using batchNode
+cc.ParticleSystem._allocMemory(): Memory should not be allocated when not using batchNode

 ### 6017